Clastify logo

 For chains up to six carbons, the root names are meth-, eth-, prop-, but-, pent- and hex-.
 Saturated parent chains use the suffix -ane.
 Mono-unsaturated chains with one C=C use -ene, with the double-bond locant placed before -ene, as in hex-2-ene.

 Alkyl substituents end in -yl: methyl, ethyl, propyl and so on.
-Halogeno substituents use the prefixes fluoro-, chloro-, bromo- and iodo-.
-When identical substituents repeat, use numeric prefixes: mono, di, tri, tetra, penta and hexa.
-Commas separate numbers; hyphens separate numbers from words.
+Halogeno substituents are written as prefixes: fluoro-, chloro-, bromo- and iodo-.
+When identical substituents appear more than once, use numeric prefixes: mono, di, tri, tetra, penta and hexa.
+Use commas between numbers; use hyphens between numbers and words.

 Naming alkanes and branched chains

-For alkanes, choose the longest chain, then number it so the substituents get the lowest possible locants.
-List substituents alphabetically, and end with the parent alkane.
+For alkanes, choose the longest chain.
+Number it so the substituents get the lowest possible locants, then list substituents alphabetically and finish with the parent alkane.
 For example, a six-carbon parent chain with methyl groups on carbons 2 and 3 is 2,3-dimethylhexane.

 Naming alkenes

-For alkenes, include the C=C bond in the parent chain.
-The double bond gets the lowest possible locant, even before alkyl or halogeno substituents.
+For alkenes, the C=C bond must sit in the parent chain and gets the lowest possible locant, even before alkyl or halogeno substituents.
 A compound with a six-carbon chain, a double bond after carbon 2, and a methyl group on carbon 4 is 4-methylhex-2-ene.
 The E–Z system is not assessed here.

 Naming halogeno compounds

-Name halogeno groups as prefixes.
-A single halogen on methane or ethane does not need a locant, since every position is equivalent: chloroethane, not 1-chloroethane.
-With several halogens, use locants and list different halogens alphabetically, ignoring multiplier prefixes when alphabetising.
+Halogeno groups are named as prefixes.
+A single halogen on methane or ethane doesn't need a locant because every position is equivalent: chloroethane, not 1-chloroethane.
+With several halogens, include locants and list different halogens alphabetically, ignoring multiplier prefixes when alphabetising.

 Naming alcohols

-Alcohols take the suffix -ol.
-The carbon bearing the hydroxy group gets the lowest possible locant, and in the examples required here this takes priority over carbon–carbon double bonds and substituents.
+Alcohols use the suffix -ol.
+Give the carbon bearing the hydroxy group the lowest possible locant; in the examples required here, this takes priority over carbon–carbon double bonds and substituents.
 Methanol and ethanol need no hydroxy locant; propan-1-ol and propan-2-ol do.

 Naming carbonyl compounds and carboxylic acids

-Aldehydes use the suffix -al. The carbonyl carbon is always carbon 1 and sits at the end of the chain, so no carbonyl locant is needed: butanal, 3-methylbutanal.
+Aldehydes use the suffix -al. The carbonyl carbon is always carbon 1 and is terminal, so no carbonyl locant is needed: butanal, 3-methylbutanal.

 Ketones use the suffix -one.
-The carbonyl carbon lies within the chain and gets the lowest possible locant when needed: pentan-2-one, hexan-3-one.
+The carbonyl carbon sits within the chain and receives the lowest possible locant when needed: pentan-2-one, hexan-3-one.

 Carboxylic acids use the suffix -oic acid.
 The carboxyl carbon is included in the parent chain and is carbon 1, so no locant is needed for the carboxyl group: ethanoic acid, 3-chlorobutanoic acid.